Modern Slavery Act Statement

 - Whistleblowing procedure, which includes both internal and external contact information for reporting malpractice and raising concerns and allows for any actual or suspected issues to be raised in a confidential manner.

 - We proactively support community organisations and develop relationships with organisations that are working to address issues that are a priority for our firm.
-Silver Lake supports community organisations such as 10,000 Black Interns, which the firm participates in.
+Silver Lake supports community and equal opportunity initiatives, such as SEO London’s ‘Careers’ program, which the firm participates in.

 Our SLE legal and compliance team take responsibility for implementing the objectives considered in this statement, monitoring progress of our efforts in this area and issues (should they arise) and report back to SLE’s Management Committee directly as appropriate.